linecker/delta/README.md

 ## Usage
 ```
+./delta -h
-Usage: delta [flags]
+Usage: delta <[FILE] >[FILE]

+	tail -f /var/log/messages | delta

+delta - highlight timestamp gaps.

+It reads from stdin, tries to find timestamps and calculates the timestamp
+delta between subsequent lines.
+If this delta is larger then a certain limit,
+an extra line of ASCII decoration that visually seperates those two lines is
+inserted.

+Options:
   -c="": Use a custom timestamp format instead of the predefined ones.
-The format has
-         to be specified as a regular expression, e.g. "([0-9]{2}:[0-9]{2}:[0-9]{2})".
+If used,
-         If used, a layout example has to provided as well using the -e switch.
-The
+  an example has to provided with the -e switch
-         layout example has to show how the reference time, defined to be
-         15:04:05.000000000 would be displayed
   -d="100ms": Duration limit with unit suffix, e.g. 250ms, 1h45m.
-Valid time units
+Valid time
-         are ns, us, ms, s, m, h
+  units are ns, us, ms, s, m, h
-  -e="": Example for the custom timestamp format, see -c
+  -e="": Example for the custom timestamp format
-  -f="": Provides a file to read from
+  -f="": Read from this file
-  -p="~": Defines a custom seperator pattern
+  -p="-": Defines a custom seperator pattern
-  -r=120: Defines how often the seperator pattern should be repeated to form the
+  -r=80: Defines how often the seperator pattern will be repeated
-         seperator line

 ```
 Examples:
 ```